Localization of Syncfusion® WinUI controls

 NOTE

-If the SfDataGrid control is used in the application, copy and paste the Syncfusion.Grid.WinUI.resw (SfDataGrid present in the Syncfusion.Grid.WinUI library) file into the application under Resources folder.
-So, now you know the key names and values of the default strings in the Syncfusion.Grid.WinUI library.
+If the SfDataGrid control is used in the application, copy and paste the Syncfusion.Grid.WinUI.resw (SfDataGrid is present in the Syncfusion.Grid.WinUI library) file into the Resources folder.
+These default files contain the key names and values of the default strings in the Syncfusion.Grid.WinUI library.

 4) Now, the key names from default resource files can be defined and assigned values based on language.